The Birds and the D’s

 And as a pediatrician and a father, I’m aghast at how this threatens our youth.

 Thankfully, as good evidence has shown, gender dysphoria resolves in 80 to 95% of afflicted youth.
-“Watchful waiting” and counseling settles them comfortably into the gender identity consistent with their biological sex.
+“Watchful waiting” and counseling settle them comfortably into the gender identity consistent with their biological sex.

 But dare to champion this proven, cautious approach today and you shall be buried under an angry avalanche of accusations of bias, hatred, and human rights violations.
 Just ask renowned psychologist Dr. Ken Zucker, who employed this method for more than thirty years at a gender-identity-disorders clinic in Toronto, successfully guiding hundreds of young people to restored mental health.
 Then the trans-activists came gunning for him and he was summarily fired, his clinic shut down.